barrymay/react-spring-talk/README.md

 - SpringV9 Branch
   - React-Spring v9 is used in this branch to update all demos.
-  - Note that Demo 5 is currently commented out due to an bug I'm working thru - The demo #5 for v9 on CodeSandbox above works fine at present.
+  - Note that Demo 5 is currently commented out due to a bug I'm working thru - The demo #5 for v9 on CodeSandbox above works ok at present.

 ### Links: